-Patients' surveys were conducted by the practice.
+Patients' surveys were conducted by the practice in the last 12 months.
 The surveys comments had been reviewed and responded to.
-For example following comments made during surveys the practice had introduced weekend opening hours.
-They had also re-introduced a regular replacement of magazines for patients.
+For example following comments made during surveys the practice had introduced a water cooler, regular replacement of magazines for patients and coat hooks.